Comprehensive financial advice for SMEs. Business and private.

 What are the most important points about that risk?

-Gerber: In addition to well-organized succession management, they are certainly tax matters and retirement provision.
+In addition to well-planned succession management, they are certainly tax matters and retirement provision.
 Entrepreneurs like to keep their pension capital in the company.
 That is understandable, but the risk cannot be explained away.
 Every business involves risks that are not always predictable.
 The entrepreneur must be aware of this and check whether there are other pension solutions that are not subject to the same risk cycles as his company.

 You previously mentioned additional services that your clients enjoy.
 What did you mean by that?

-Gerber: Take our network, for example.
+Take our network, for example.
 As a regional bank that also operates internationally, we have a significant network that can be very helpful for many companies.
 One of the best examples is the Swiss Venture Club (SVC), with which we award entrepreneurs for their achievement every two years in seven regions of Switzerland in front of a big audience and with substantial media coverage.
 In Zurich alone, we have 2,500 guests at the Prix SVC, including investors.
 The network is used and valuable.

 Are there also networks for start-ups?

+Absolutely.
+Experienced entrepreneurs are invited to our fundraising events for young company founders.
+It is a real win-win situation.
+The start-up receives financing and know-how, and the entrepreneur has the opportunity to invest in something he believes in.
 We also support start-ups with our involvement in the TOP 100 Swiss Startup Award, which is where 100 of the most promising start-ups that are less than five years old are recognized.

 Do you provide other network opportunities for entrepreneurs?